Mark Martin (murderer)

 Mark Martin (born 18 October 1979) is a British serial killer who has been dubbed the 'Sneinton Strangler' in the media.
-He was issued with a whole-life tariff and thus will never be released from prison.
+He was issued with a whole-life tariff.
 Two accomplices, John Ashley and Dean Carr, helped him in two murders and they received 25-year and 14-year minimum sentences respectively.

 Background

-Martin had been born an only child, and he suffered extensive bullying at school due to him having a notable birthmark under his left eye.
+Martin had been an only child and he suffered extensive bullying at school due to him having a notable birthmark under his left eye.
 His father was imprisoned as he grew up and allegedly shared a prison with the Kray Twins.
 By age 16 he had become a petty criminal.
 He got married in his early 20s but attacked his wife violently in 2002 and they separated in 2004.
 By this time he was homeless and slept rough in Nottingham.
 He and fellow rough sleepers and associates John Ashley and Dean Carr were known and feared amongst the city's homeless community and often stole from their associates.
 Martin was often known as "Reds" and Ashley was nicknamed "Cockney John".
 Martin was described as the "leader of the pack", and was said to be a violent, volatile and aggressive bully with a short temper.